vuejs/vue-eslint-parser/README.md

 }
 ```

+This option is only intended for plugin developers. **Be careful** when using this option directly, as it may change behaviour of rules you might have enabled.
+If you just want **pug** support, use [eslint-plugin-vue-pug](https://github.com/rashfael/eslint-plugin-vue-pug) instead, which uses this option internally.

 See [implementing-custom-template-tokenizers.md](./docs/implementing-custom-template-tokenizers.md) for information on creating your own template tokenizer.

 ## 🎇 Usage for custom rules / plugins